(03) 9347 7100

 Pedunculated - fibroids that grow on a stalk either to the outside of the uterus or inside the uterine cavity

-The diagnose is suspected on clinical symptoms.
+The diagnosis is suspected on clinical symptoms.
 Physical examination in the form of an internal examination done by a gynaecologist reveals an enlarged and sometimes irregular uterus.

 Ultrasound is the most common diagnostic test and is very sensitive and accurate to show the presence of fibroids.
 Ultrasound can measure the size of fibroids and indicate their position within the uterus.